lud/tonka/spec.md

 When an event generator fires, it targets a project and a grid.
 This project's grid is loaded to create a new operator (implementing a grid instance).
-The grid receives the input and executes all operations in the grid that can be executed from that input.
+The grid receives the input and executes all actions in the grid that can be executed from that input.